biolink/kgx/docs/reference/graph_operations/meta_knowledge_graph.md

 The main entry point is the `kgx.graph_operations.meta_knowledge_graph.generate_meta_knowledge_graph` method.

+The tool does detect and logs anomalies in the graph (defaults reporting  to stderr, but may be reset to a file using the `error_log` parameter)

 **Note:** To generate a summary statistics YAML that is compatible with Knowledge Graph Hub dashboard, refer to [Summarize Graph operation](summarize_graph.md).